TITLE 77: PUBLIC HEALTH

 PART 661 NEWBORN METABOLIC SCREENING AND TREATMENT CODE

-a) The Chief of the Division of Health Assessment and Screening, with the advice of the Director of the University of Illinois at Chicago, Division of Specialized Care for Children, and the Advisory Committee, shall designate qualified professionals to serve as Consultants to specified subprograms within the Newborn Screening Program.
+a) The Newborn Screening Program Manager, with the advice of the Director of the University of Illinois Division of Specialized Care for Children, and the Chairman of the Advisory Committee, will designate qualified professionals to serve as medical specialists in specified disease categories within the Newborn Screening Program.
+These medical specialists should provide care to children identified through newborn screening in collaboration with the primary care provider.

-b) Equivalency in all qualifications specified in this Section shall be determined by the Chief of the Division of Health Assessment and Screening, with the advice of the Director of the University of Illinois at Chicago, Division of Specialized Care for Children, and the Chairman of the Advisory Committee.
+b) Equivalency in all qualifications specified in this Section will be determined by the Newborn Screening Program Manager, with the advice of the Director of the University of Illinois Division of Specialized Care for Children and the Chairman of the Advisory Committee.

-c) The minimum qualifications required for designation as a consultant are a license to practice medicine in all its branches in Illinois, or licensure in the state of practice, certification by the American Board of Pediatrics or equivalent board from another country.
-In addition, to be designated to serve specified subprograms, Consultants shall also have the following qualifications:
+c) The minimum qualifications required for designation as a medical specialist are a license to practice medicine in all its branches in Illinois, or licensure in the state of practice, and certification by the American Board of Pediatrics or equivalent board from another country.
+In addition, to be designated to serve in specified disease categories, medical specialists shall also have the following qualifications:

-2) Primary Hypothyroidism: training in Pediatric Endocrinology with membership in the Lawson Wilkins Pediatric Endocrinology Society or certification of special competence in Pediatric Endocrinology by the American Board of Pediatrics with at least one year experience post-training in diagnosis and treatment of endocrine disorders.
+2) Primary Hypothyroidism: training in Pediatric Endocrinology with membership in the Lawson Wilkins Pediatric Endocrinology Society or certification of special competence in Pediatric Endocrinology by the American Board of Pediatrics.

-4) Congenital Adrenal Hyperplasia: training in Pediatric Endocrinology with membership in the Lawson Wilkins Pediatric Endocrinology Society or certification of special competence in Pediatric Endocrinology by the American Board of Pediatrics with at least one year experience post-training, in diagnosis and treatment of endocrine disorders.
+4) Congenital Adrenal Hyperplasia: training in Pediatric Endocrinology with membership in the Lawson Wilkins Pediatric Endocrinology Society or certification of special competence in Pediatric Endocrinology by the American Board of Pediatrics.

-6) Sickle Cell Disease: training in Pediatric Hematology and certification of special competence in Pediatric Hematology-Oncology by the American Board of Pediatrics with at least one year experience post-training in diagnosis and treatment of hematological disorders.
+6) Sickle Cell Disease: training in Pediatric Hematology and certification of special competence in Pediatric Hematology-Oncology by the American Board of Pediatrics.

-8) Cystic Fibrosis: certification by the American Board of Pediatrics in Pediatric Pulmonology or Pediatric Gastroenterology with at least one year post-training experience in diagnosis and treatment of children with CF. Consultants should provide prompt access to quantitative pilocarpine iontophoresis sweat chloride testing in a laboratory that meets all CLSI standards.
-Consultants should provide a multidisciplinary approach to care, including the availability of on-site genetic counselors, dieticians, respiratory therapists and social workers.
-Consultants should provide access to microbiology laboratories that use CF-specific protocols for detection of respiratory tract infection.
+8) Cystic Fibrosis: certification by the American Board of Pediatrics in Pediatric Pulmonology or Pediatric Gastroenterology.
+Medical specialists should provide prompt access to quantitative pilocarpine iontophoresis sweat chloride testing in a laboratory that meets all CLSI standards.
+Medical specialists should provide a multidisciplinary approach to care, including the availability of on-site genetic counselors, dieticians, respiratory therapists and social workers.
+Medical specialists should provide access to microbiology laboratories that use CF-specific protocols for detection of respiratory tract infection.